Amakudegloria/Berlin_Flates_Projects/README.md

 • Region: is the Berlin district, where the flat is located

-• Condition: is the condition of the flat
+• Condition: the condition of the flat

 • Rooms: The number of rooms the flat has

 • Rent: Monthly rent for the flat

-• Year_Construction: The year in which the house was build
+• Year_Construction: The year in which the house was built

-• Space: How many square meters does the flat has?
+• Space: the number of square meters or size of the flat

 ## Let us start by asking questions we might want to understand the Immobilien scout data and to make smarter business decisions Questions such as;